codeDuck1/Portfolio/README.md

 * Jack-In-The-Box with realistic mechanics programmed atop a keyframe animation system.
 Done for my software development class.

 ## Python
 * 2 player battle ship that can be played in CLI.
+Done for my Python programming class.

 ## UnityGame
 * Sample from turn-based strategy game.